Overture Maps - a Fusion of Open and Commercial Data for a New Era in Mapping

 In order to merge multiple datasets, a specific hierarchy must determine which element to use in case of overlap.
 The key criterion here is reliability.
 Overture Maps considers human-collected data to be more reliable than machine-collected data.

 For example, Overture Maps ranks OSM building footprint data higher than Microsoft’s building footprint data, detected by machine learning algorithms.
 If a building has both OSM and Microsoft data available, Overture uses the OSM data.
-However, if there’s only Microsoft data, Overture uses that instead.
+However, if there is only Microsoft data, Overture uses that instead.
 In this case Overture aggregates OSM data with Microsoft machine learning data to provide a more comprehensive picture of buildings.

 Another example: If there is no height for a building in OSM, Overture adds the height estimates from USGS LiDAR, a remote sensing program that uses laser light to measure distances and generate detailed, three-dimensional information about the Earth’s surface.